aritchie/blog/input/posts/shinyjobs.md

 Tags:
     - Xamarin
     - OSS
-    - Core
+    - Shiny
 ---

 Performing background jobs on mobile is a necessity these days whether you are synchronizing data with your background, triggering notifications to say happy birthday, or just tracking your user for every step they make.
-With ACR Core, I set out to make this process a breeze.
+With Shiny, I set out to make this process a breeze.
 Android has such a beautiful scheduled jobs engine that keeps improving.  iOS is painful mainly because Apple hates your code that isn't UI.
 UWP does have a background tasks which work quite well, but lacks some structure.
 I attempted to bring most of the "pretty" from Android to Xamarin cross platform!

-Jobs is something that is built into the main ACR Core library as alot of what it does is the center point of the library and a lot of things will be built on it in the near future :)
+Jobs is something that is built into the main Shiny library as alot of what it does is the center point of the library and a lot of things will be built on it in the near future :)

 ---
 ## Getting Setup